IRA Contribution Limits for 2019 and 2020

 Note: Traditional IRA income limits apply only if you (or your spouse) have a retirement account at work.

 Roth IRA income limits in 2019 and 2020

 This is the IRS, so you’re probably not surprised to hear there are a couple caveats you should know about.

-If you’re a nonworking spouse, you can have what’s called a spousal IRA as long as your spouse earns enough to cover the contribution.
-That means if you both want to contribute the maximum to an IRA for 2019, and you’re both under 50, your spouse will need to earn at least $12,000 (to cover the $6,000 annual maximum for each of you).
-(The limit is up from $11,000 for the 2018 tax year.)
+- If you’re a nonworking spouse, you can have what’s called a spousal IRA as long as your spouse earns enough to cover the contribution.
+That means if you both want to contribute the maximum to an IRA for 2020, and you’re both under 50, your spouse will need to earn at least $12,000 (to cover the $6,000 annual maximum for each of you).

 The limit also doesn’t apply to transfers from other retirement accounts, such as those used to create a rollover IRA.
 You should also note the deadline for IRA contributions for any given tax year is tax day — typically April 15 — of the following calendar year.